locize/locizify/README.md

 5. Reload your page with `?locize=true` to show the incontext editor to directly translate on page.

 ## Initialize with optional options

+**IMPORTANT** make sure you do not add your apiKey in the production build to avoid misuse by strangers

 ### via attibutes on script element